Washee Ironee

 Washee Ironee is a 1934 Our Gang short comedy film directed by James Parrott.
-It was the 131st Our Gang short (43rd talking episode) that was released.
+It was the 131st Our Gang short to be released.

 Plot

-On the day that he is scheduled to perform a violin solo at a swank bridge luncheon held by his social-climbing mother, rich kid Waldo opts instead to play football with the gang.
+On the day that he is scheduled to perform a violin solo at a high-class bridge luncheon held by his social-climbing mother, rich kid Waldo opts instead to play football with the gang.
 With Waldo's help, the kids win the game, but his expensive clothes are covered with mud.
-Spanky declares that he and his pals are perfectly capable of washing Wally's duds on their own—and the result is a slapstick smorgasbord, culminating in a typically outsized Hal Roach traffic jam.
+Spanky declares that he and his pals are perfectly capable of washing Wally's clothes on their own—and the result is a major slapstick sequence, culminating in a typically outsized Hal Roach traffic jam.